Gentrack/webhook-sample-js/README.md

 # Webhook Example in JavaScript
 Node.js is required to run this sample application.
 The installer can be downloaded from [here](https://nodejs.org/en/).
-## Clone and enter this repository:
+## Clone this repository and enter the source directory:
 ```
 git clone git@github.com:Gentrack/webhook-sample-js.git ~/webhook-app
 cd ~/webhook-app